 Recalibration of posterior probabilities learned on a training dataset to a target prior probability on a test dataset is not a well-defined problem because there is more than one way to transform the original posterior probabilities such that the target is matched.
-Therefore, we are going to study the impact of the recalibration method on the values of certain functionals of the posterior probabilities as an additional criterion to identify meaningful solutions.
-The risk weight functions for the calculation of minimum required capital under the ``internal ratings based (IRB) approach'' of the Basel credit risk framework (BCBS~\cite{BCBSFramework}) are a primary example of such functionals.
+Therefore, as an additional criterion to identify meaningful solutions the impact of the recalibration method on the values of concave or nearly concave functions of the posterior probabilities is investigated.
+The risk weight functions for the calculation of minimum required capital under the ``internal ratings based (IRB) approach'' of the Basel credit risk framework \citep{BCBSFramework} are a primary example of such functions.
 The findings of this paper can inform the choice of the recalibration method in credit risk management and similar contexts.

 This paper is organised as follows: Section~\ref{se:relWork} puts the paper into the context of related work.
 Section~\ref{se:setting} describes the technical details of the setting of the paper and the recalibration problem.
-In addition, it introduces the evaluation of the solutions with a concave functional as a criterion for assessing their appropriateness.
+In addition, it introduces the evaluation of the solutions with a concave function as a criterion for assessing their appropriateness.
 Section~\ref{se:approaches} presents a number of methods for recalibration.
 Parametric CSPD (Section~\ref{se:CSPD}) and ROC-based QMM (Section~\ref{se:robLogit}) seem to be new.
-With an example in Section~\ref{se:examples}, we illustrate the dependence of the solutions to the recalibration on assumptions of distribution shift and identify some less reliable recalibration methods.
+An example in Section~\ref{se:examples} illustrates the dependence of the solutions to the recalibration problem on assumptions of distribution shift and helps to identify some less reliable recalibration methods.
 Section~\ref{se:conclusions} proposes a way forward to prudent recalibration and concludes the paper.
 Appendix~\ref{se:App} provides additional technical details needed for the implementation of some of the methods discussed in Section~\ref{se:approaches}.